-In 2021, Rotary Centre for the Arts will once again host and produce the third annual Kelowna Out & Proud Film Festival featuring stories by and about the LGBT2Q+ community.
-This year's festival will run September 21 & 22 at the Mary Irwin Theatre.
+In 2021, Rotary Centre for the Arts will host and produce the third annual Kelowna Out & Proud Film Festival featuring stories by and about the LGBT2Q+ community.
+This year's festival will run September 20, 21 & 22 at the Mary Irwin Theatre and online.

-RCA Kelowna Out & Proud Film Festival is an affiliate event of Kelowna Pride 2021, the largest Pride Festival in the BC Interior.
+The Kelowna Out & Proud Film Festival is an affiliate event of Kelowna Pride 2021, the largest Pride Festival in the BC Interior.
 Kelowna Pride's first festival began over 25 years ago.
 Since then, the festival has grown immensely, attracting over 12,000 people to be proud and celebrate love, diversity, and inclusivity.
-Normally held in June, the 2021 festival was moved to September due to COVID.
+Normally held in June, the 2021 festival has been moved to October due to COVID.

 Mary Irwin Theatre | Documentary